|

 tricked into leaving or frustrated into exhaustion without even seeing

+the shield dwarves they're fighting.
 Spells and Spellcasting Shield dwarves have a strong diving

 spellcasting tradition, with many of the Stout Folk called to serve the